• IAM

 Authorization

-AuthZ architectures (especially microservices ones) are most commonly broken down into two main components policy-decision-point (PDP) and policy-enforcement-point (PEP).
+architectures (especially microservices ones) are most commonly broken down into two main components policy-decision-point

 PDPs are used to create a unified plain with the same rules and same world-picture to answer authorization queries with the right decisions (mostly allow/deny or data filtering) across the applications.